2060-io/hologram.zone-website/content/_index.md

   icon: "fas fa-comments"
   intro:
     lead: "The <strong>Hologram</strong> app is a <strong>Verifiable User Agent</strong> that enables secure, private, and verifiable <strong>chat-based</strong> communication between users and AI-based services."
-    sub: "Everything you need to connect, authenticate, and interact in a chat with full <strong>privacy</strong>."
+    sub: "Combine AI and everything you need to connect, authenticate, and interact in a chat with full <strong>privacy</strong>."
   features_left:
     - icon: "fas fa-passport"
       icon_bg: "bg-hologram-primary"